zealous-tech/forked-playwright-mcp/README.md

   - Parameters:
     - `element` (string): Human-readable element description used to obtain permission to interact with the element
     - `ref` (string): Exact target element reference from the page snapshot
+    - `doubleClick` (boolean, optional): Whether to perform a double click instead of a single click
   - Read-only: **false**

 <!-- NOTE: This has been generated via update-readme.js -->